foodZipper

 Dinner ideas — tryptophan + complex carbs to support wind-down

-Turkey + sweet potato + spinach — tryptophan + carbs to wind down serotonin → melatonin
+Turkey + sweet potato + boiled-and-drained spinach (or kale) — tryptophan + carbs to wind down serotonin → melatonin

 Lentils + sweet potato + kale + olive oil — plant-based option with folate and B6